How To Choose General Education Courses In College

 Search the course catalog with keywords of interest

 Another technique I use to choose general education courses in college is to search the undergraduate catalog for classes that contain keywords or topics of interest in the course name or description.
-Since the course catalog labels which classes satisfy general education requirements, this is fairly easy to do and helps me find elective courses as well.
+Since the course catalog labels which classes satisfy general education requirements, it’s easy to figure out which classes can be used for electives and which can be used for core classes.

 • Disability